- Unsupervised Learning

 Prompt Injection

-People often confused Prompt Injection and Jailbreaking, and I think the best way to think about this (thanks to Jason Haddix for talking through this and sharing his definition) is to say that:
+People often confuse Prompt Injection and Jailbreaking, and I think the best way to think about this (thanks to Jason Haddix for talking through this and sharing his definition) is to say that:

-Or, more precisely, Prompt Injection is a method of tricking AI into doing something, and that something could be lots of things:
+Or, more precisely, Prompt Injection is a method of tricking AI into doing something that wasn’t intended or expected, and that leads to a negative outcome.
+And that negative outcome could be lots of things:

 Jailbreaking, on the other hand, is the act of trying to get to a Jailbroken State.
 And that jailbroken state is one in which as much security as possible is disabled and you have the ability to interact with the system (in this case an AI) will maximum possible permissions.